Mass rapid transit system expansion

-In the southern expansion, the Green Line will be extended from Bearing to Samutprakarn.
-The northern expansion will include the extension of the line from Mo Chit to Khu Khot, via Saphan Mai.
+In the southern expansion, the Green Line was extended from Bearing to Samutprakarn.
+The northern expansion included the extension of the line from Mo Chit to Khu Khot, via Saphan Mai.

 The Green Line originally consisted of 17 stations from Mo Chit to On Nut when it was first opened in 1999.
 The rapid transit line was extended by 5.25km from On Nut (E9) to Bearing in August 2011.
 Five new stations were built as part of the extension.
 The extension, funded by the Bangkok Metropolitan Administration (BMA), was contracted to BTSC for operation.

 The Thai Cabinet approved the development of mass rapid transit systems in Bangkok in November 2006, which also included the extension of the existing Green Line.
-Feasibility study for the Bearing-Samutprakarn section of the Green Line extension was completed by December 2007.
+The feasibility study for the Bearing-Samutprakarn section of the Green Line extension was completed by December 2007.

 In November 2008, MRTA was authorised by the cabinet to operate the Bearing-Samutprakarn, as well as the Mo Chit-Saphan Mai section of the Green Line extension.
 Approval for extending the Green Line further from Saphan Mai to Khu Khot was received in February 2010.

-The 12.6km elevated line from Bearing to Samutprakarn will involve the construction of nine new stations along the route.
-The stations are designed to stand along the median of Sukhumvit road with few of them integrated with other mass transit lines.
+The 12.6km elevated line from Bearing to Samutprakarn involved the construction of nine new stations along the route.
+The stations are designed to stand along the median of Sukhumvit road with a few of them integrated with other mass transit lines.

-A 48-acre depot capable of housing 40 three-car trains will be built at the ending point of the route near Bang Pu.
-The Operation Control Centre (OCC) and administration buildings for the project will also be located in the depot area.
+A 48-acre depot capable of housing 40 three-car trains were built at the ending point of the route near Bang Pu.
+The Operation Control Centre (OCC) and administration buildings for the project were also located in the depot area.

-The Bearing-Samutprakarn extension line is expected to serve up to 57,000 passengers a day when it is complete in 2017.
-Preliminary construction works of the project started in 2012.
-The estimated cost of the project is THB 24.54bn ($763.5m).
+The Bearing-Samutprakarn extension line can serve up to 57,000 passengers a day.
+Preliminary construction works of the project were started in 2012 and the extension was completed at a cost of THB24.54bn ($763.5m).

-A total of 16 stations have been identified for the Mo Chit-Khu Khot section of the MRT Green Line extension.
-The depot housing 36 trains and the OCC will be located near Khu Khot station.
+A total of 16 stations were built for the Mo Chit-Khu Khot section of the MRT Green Line extension.
+The depot housing 36 trains and the OCC is built near Khu Khot station.

-Both sections of the Green Line extension will be operated with 750V DC rolling stock with three to six cars.
+Both sections of the Green Line extension are operated with 750V DC rolling stock with three to six cars.

 Ch.
-Karnchang Public Company of Thailand was awarded a contract worth $74.6m in April 2013 for track laying and electrical systems for the Bearing-Samutprakarn section of the Green Line extension.
+Karnchang Public Company of Thailand was awarded a $74.6m contract in April 2013 for track laying and electrical systems for the Bearing-Samutprakarn section of the Green Line extension.